Jason2Brownlee/QuakeBotArchive/research/essays/b23_reaper.md

 The files in the archive are dated September 01 1996.
 This is different from the release date in the readme file.

-Additionally, a version of the release was packaged with another release called "MSKIN" and released in 4 parts and distributed on BBSs.
-A copy of this release can be located on "Shareware Extravaganza 8 (Disk 8)" collection on CD 2, archived on textfiles.com in the files MSKIN1.ZIP, MSKIN2.ZIP, MSKIN3.ZIP, MSKIN4.ZIP.
+Additionally, a version of the release was packaged with another release called "MSKIN" and released in 4 parts (MSKIN1.ZIP, MSKIN2.ZIP, MSKIN3.ZIP, MSKIN4.ZIP) and distributed on BBSs.
+A copy of this release can be located on "[Shareware Extravaganza 8](https://archive.org/details/Shareware_Extravaganza_8_Most_Significant_Bits)" in the /g_quake/ directory and "[The Arsenal Files Collection #8](https://archive.org/details/The_Arsenal_Files_Collection_8_Arsenal_Computer_1996)" in the /g_quake/ directory.

 This package was described as "Multiskinner pro" that includes a "very intelligent" quake bot.